FuriousGreenDemon/Recipe/README.md

 # Recipe
-Recipe app with HTML Notes and Search now works on title recipe and instructions
+Recipe app with HTML Notes, instead of Journal.
+Also Search now works on Title, Recipe and Instructions, not just Title.